20mm Is How Many Cm

 • Graphic Design and Printing: When designing logos, graphics, or print materials, the conversion between millimeters and centimeters is vital for proper scaling and layout.
 A logo designed in millimeters can easily be converted to centimeters for accurate printing.

 • Everyday Life: While less precise conversions might be sufficient for everyday tasks, understanding the conversion helps in situations involving measurements.
-For example, you might want to measure the thickness of a small object.
+As an example, you might want to measure the thickness of a small object.
 Measuring in millimeters and then converting to centimeters provides a more understandable representation of the object's size.

 Beyond the Basics: Converting Other Metric Units